Australian Ebola 'tsar' questions government's West Africa visa ban

 Gilbert is the top government medical official to speak out against the ban, which was blasted by leaders in Liberia and Sierra Leone as draconian and discriminatory.

-The World Health Organisation has similarly stated that an asymptomatic traveller was not a risk of transmitting Ebola, and has sharply spoken out against international travel bans.
+The World Health Organization has similarly stated that an asymptomatic traveler was not a risk of transmitting Ebola, and has sharply spoken out against international travel bans.
 The World Bank echoes this sentiment.

 Prime Minister Tony Abbott defended widespread criticism of the ban from the broader medical community, singling out the Australian Medical Association, whose president had called the move not "well-focused".